Advanced Learning Technologies in Education Consortium (ALTEC)

-ALTEC contributes to the KUCRL mission by focusing on problems in education and works to develop solutions that make a difference for teachers and students.
+ALTEC contributes to the KUCRL mission by focusing on digital solutions that make a difference for teachers and students.
 We accomplish this through research and development in the area of professional learning for teachers and other educators on the instructional integration of existing and emerging technologies and through developing resources that engage students in the power of technology to improve learning.

 QUESTIONS THAT DRIVE ALTEC’S WORK